mhlinder/NESS17/md/index.md

 University of Connecticut

 ## Celebrating 30 years of NESS

-The 31st New England Statistics Symposium (NESS) will be hosted by the Department of Statistics, University of Connecticut, on April 21--22, 2017.
-We will be celebrating the 30th anniversary since the NESS was started at UConn in 1987!
-The mission of NESS is to bring together statisticians from all over New England and beyond to a central location to share research, discuss emerging issues in the field, and network with colleagues.
+The Department of Statistics of the University of Connecticut is proud to host the 31th New England Statistics Symposium on Saturday, April 22, 2017 (http://ness.stat.uconn.edu/).
+The purpose, as usual, is to bring together statisticians from all over New England to a central location to share research, discuss emerging issues in the field, and network with colleagues.
+The Symposium local hosts and organizers from the University of Connecticut are Jun Yan (Chair), Haim Bar, and Yuping Zhang.

 The symposium will feature three [short courses](short-courses), two invited [plenary talks](keynote-speakers), invited paper sessions, and